hashicorp/terraform-aws-consul/modules/run-consul/README.md

 ## Command line Arguments

-The `run-consul` script accepts the following arguments, all optional:
+The `run-consul` script accepts the following arguments:

+* `server` (required): Set to true to run in server mode and false to run in client mode.
-* `cluster-tag-key`: Automatically form a cluster with Instances that have this tag key and the same tag value as the current Instance.
+* `cluster-tag-key` (optional): Automatically form a cluster with Instances that have this tag key and the same tag value as the current Instance.
 Default is `consul-cluster`.
-* `config-dir`: The path to the Consul config folder.
+* `config-dir` (optional): The path to the Consul config folder.
 Default is to take the absolute path of `../config`, relative to the `run-consul` script itself.
-* `data-dir`: The path to the Consul config folder.
+* `data-dir` (optional): The path to the Consul config folder.
 Default is to take the absolute path of `../data`, relative to the `run-consul` script itself.
-* `user`: The user to run Consul as.
+* `user` (optional): The user to run Consul as.
 Default is to use the owner of `config-dir`.
-* `skip-consul-config`: If this flag is set, don't generate a Consul configuration file.
+* `skip-consul-config` (optional): If this flag is set, don't generate a Consul configuration file.
 This is useful if you have a custom configuration file and don't want to use any of of the default settings from `run-consul`.

 Example:

 ```
-/opt/consul/bin/run-consul --cluster-tag-key consul-cluster
+/opt/consul/bin/run-consul --server true --cluster-tag-key consul-cluster
 ```